UML-Cyber-Security/ccdc2023/Debug-Docs/Linux/SystemConfigs.md

 ## Commands

-We can list all the tunables with the following commands.
+We can list all of the tunables with the following commands.
 They also list their value(s).
 ```sh
 # List all tunables and their values
 sysctl -a